hafbau/formbricks/README.md

 <img width="1527" alt="fastform-sneak" src="https://github-production-user-asset-6210df.s3.amazonaws.com/675065/249441967-ccb89ea3-82b4-4bf2-8d2c-528721ec313b.png">

-Fastform is your go-to solution for in-product micro-surveys that will supercharge your product experience.
-Use micro-surveys to target the right users at the right time without making surveys annoying.
+Fastform is your go-to solution for in-product micro-forms that will supercharge your product experience.
+Use micro-forms to target the right users at the right time without making forms annoying.

 **Try it out in the cloud at [fastform.com](https://fastform.com)**

 ## 💪 Mission: Make customer-centric decisions based on data.

-Fastform is a powerful tool for creating in-product micro-surveys - and leverage a significantly higher conversion rate.
+Fastform is a powerful tool for creating in-product micro-forms - and leverage a significantly higher conversion rate.
 It allows you to gather valuable insights from your users, enabling you to make data-driven decisions that enhance your product's user experience.
-With Fastform, you can create surveys with our no-code editor, choose from a variety of templates, target specific user groups, and much more.
+With Fastform, you can create forms with our no-code editor, choose from a variety of templates, target specific user groups, and much more.

 ### Table of Contents